StefanScott/urweb-queryX1-dyn/README.md

 However, I believe that no `rpc` call is necessary in the present project, because this project only *reads* data from the server, while the demos *write* data on the server.

-Again, I am not completely certain that no `rpc` call is needed in the present project - because although this project does not perform a (transactional) write on the server, it *does* perform a (transactional) "read" on the server.
+Again, I am not completely certain that no `rpc` call is needed in the present project - because although this project does not perform a (transactional) "write" on the server, it *does* perform a (transactional) "read" on the server.

 *(3) Likely cause of error:*

 It seems more likely that the error is a simpler one - not involving some mis-connection in the "wiring" between the source and the signal, but instead involving:

-- *(most likely, since the compile error complains about [lines 27-33 of queryX1dyn.ur](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L27-L33))* a conflict between the type of the value [return ( showRows' aFilterSignal )](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L30-L31) versus what the `dyn` tag in function `showRows` expects (what some "parent" `<xml>` fragment within that same function expects); or
+- *(most likely, since the compile error complains about [lines 27-33 of queryX1dyn.ur](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L27-L33))* a conflict between the type of the value [return ( showRows' aFilterSignal )](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L30-L31) versus what the `<dyn>` tag in function `showRows` expects (or what some "parent" `<xml>` fragment within that same function expects); or

 - *(less likely, because the compile error doesn't mention these lines?)* possibly some incompatibility between [{showRows theFilterSource}](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L44) and what the `<xml>` in the `main` function expects.